Hindu American Foundation: Textbook revisionism in California

-In March 2006, HAF filed a lawsuit against California's Curriculum Commission's decision to reject most of the edits proposed by the Vedic Foundation and Hindu Education Foundation — two Hindu Nationalist groups linked with RSS — to the textbooks taught in the state.
-The suggested changes had sought to downplay the salience of caste in Indian history, reject Indo-Aryan migrations in favor of Indigenous Aryanism, (Note: HAF has also critiqued The Story of India for showcasing the theory of Indo-Aryan migrations.) and not describe the declining status of women in ancient India, arguing that such portrayals would humiliate Hindu children in classrooms.
+In March 2006, the HAF filed a lawsuit against California's Curriculum Commission's decision to reject most of the edits proposed by the Vedic Foundation and Hindu Education Foundation, two groups linked to the RSS, a Hindutva paramilitary organization, to the textbooks taught in the state.
+The suggested changes had sought to downplay the salience of caste in Indian history, reject Indo-Aryan migrations in favor of Indigenous Aryanism, (Note: The HAF has also critiqued The Story of India for showcasing the theory of Indo-Aryan migrations.) and not describe the declining status of women in ancient India, arguing that such portrayals would humiliate Hindu children in classrooms.
 Multiple Indologists, including Romila Thapar, Michael Witzel, Harry Falk, Robert P. Goldman, Jonathan Mark Kenoyer, Sheldon Pollock, Patrick Olivelle and Madhav Deshpande, and other South Asian activist groups opposed the changes.
-The court ruled against HAF and chose to retain the textbooks; it found HAF's accusations of a biased and negative portrayal of Hinduism unpersuasive.
+The court ruled against the HAF and chose to retain the textbooks; it found the HAF's accusations of a biased and negative portrayal of Hinduism unpersuasive.

 In 2016, the HAF lobbied against the replacement of the word "Indian" with "South Asian" in middle school history textbooks in California, arguing that the change was essentially an erasure of India itself.
 These efforts were protested by South Asian academics and activists belonging to India's minority groups, who said that those on the side of the HAF sought to whitewash California's history textbooks to present a nativist, blemish-free view of how the Hindu caste system was enforced in India.
 They also argued that the term "South Asia" correctly represents India's collective history with countries like Pakistan and Bangladesh.
 A letter to the California State Board of Education about this issue, which garnered thousands of signatures, was headed by the HAF.

-Censorship of Wendy Doniger
+Criticism of Wendy Doniger

-In 2009, Wendy Doniger — the Mircea Eliade Distinguished Service Professor of History of Religions at the University of Chicago — published The Hindus: An Alternative History, to rave reviews in mainstream media.
-However, soon it drew ire from the Hindu Right who found Doniger's work to be stigmatizing of Hinduism.
+In 2009, Wendy Doniger, a professor of religion at the University of Chicago, published The Hindus: An Alternative History, to positive reviews in mainstream media.
+However, soon it drew ire from the Hindu right-wing who alleged Doniger's work to be stigmatizing of Hinduism.

-The following year, as the National Book Critics Circle shortlisted her work for its 2010 annual awards, HAF protested the choice.
+The following year, as the National Book Critics Circle shortlisted her work for its 2010 annual awards, the HAF protested the choice.
 They alleged Doniger's scholarship to be laden with numerous inaccuracies and an anti-Hindu bias.
-HAF also accused her of offering "offensive, shocking, and gratuitous deconstruction of some of the most important [Hindu] epics" and providing "pornographic depictions" of Hindu deities.
-Suhag Shukla, director of HAF and also an ex-student of Doniger, went on to criticize the American Academy of Religion for coming out in support of Doniger and supporting the academic freedom of scholars to "offer any interpretation" of any religion.
+The HAF also accused her of offering "offensive, shocking, and gratuitous deconstruction of some of the most important [Hindu] epics" and providing "pornographic depictions" of Hindu deities.
+Suhag Shukla, director of the HAF and also a former student of Doniger, went on to criticize the American Academy of Religion for coming out in support of Doniger and supporting the academic freedom of scholars "to offer any interpretation" of any religion.
+Michael Jerryson, a professor of religious studies, argues that this advocates for religious organizations to control and mute academic discussion; he points to Shukla banning positive comments from her column as a direct, concrete, application of this.